mbensmida/sphinx-poc/docs/LDAP.rst

    Just go to this page and add users to appropriate groups.
 The */platform/users* group is required to access the *intranet* page.

--  **Using the Organization Integration service**

-   This approach is recommended because the service is a good solution for synchronization between LDAP and eXo Platform.
-The synchronization is automatic, scheduled, and can be operated by the JMX or REST service.

-   Follow :ref:`Synchronization <LDAP.Synchronization>` to
-   activate the service and synchronize eXo Platform with your directory.

 **Q:** **How to configure PicketLink to look up users in an entire tree?**